GCC Northeast 4

 The Cinema I & II Theatre was opened December 25, 1965 with Doris Day in “Do Not Disturb” & “Pinocchio in Outer Space”.
-It was operated by General Cinema Corperation.
+It was operated by General Cinema Corporation.
 This theatre was built with two screens of 1,000 seats each with a lobby built in-between the two theatres.

 On November 9, 1973, Cinema II was twinned, creating Cinema I-II-III Theatre.
 In 1975 the name was changed to GCC Northeast 3 Theatres.
 In 1976, the original Cinema I was twinned, thus creating the GCC Northeast 4 Theatre.
 The GCC Northeast 4 was closed on May 31, 1999.